 Perform operations on complex numbers in different forms and use them to solve related problems in Physics, Engeneering, etc.

 Consider the extension of sets of numbers previously learnt from natural numbers to real numbers.
-It is actually very common for equations to be unsolved in one set of numbers but solved in another.
+It is actually very common for equations to be unsolved in one set of numbers but solved in another as shown below.